Types of Methods

 Much of this work is best done in the company of others, in structured groups or workshops (such as Joanna Macy’s ‘Work That Reconnects’) where we know that our concerns will be held safely.
 The shared and reciprocated process of bearing witness to each other’s anxieties can be grounding and steadying.
 Hearing others express their grief can help us find words for our own.
 Seeing how others are finding their path can spark new ideas for our own next steps.

-And yet, while these group environments can be hugely cleansing and revitalising, sometimes they’re not quite enough.
+And yet, while these group environments can be hugely supportive and revitalising, sometimes they’re not quite enough.
 You may find this collective crisis intersects with your personal or ancestral history and experience in a more complex way.
 Old traumas may be re-triggered by new questions.
 You may hit a block that feels insurmountable, or find yourself repeating familiar, unhelpful patterns.
 When this happens, individual counselling and psychotherapy can provide a space to untangle the knots.

 My role as a therapist-guide is to walk alongside you, helping you to understand where you are in this Deep Adaptation journey, and how that fits into your life as a whole.
 We will pay attention to your thoughts, your emotions, and your somatic responses.
 Together we can meet whatever arises, and discover what inner resources and wisdom you can draw upon.
 And we can begin to find a way through the dark and stuck places of the soul.